k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

-Follow this user guide to learn the next steps of the report creation.
+Proceed to the next step of this user guide to perform the data set validation.